What Is Viscosity, And Why Does It Impact Industrial Filtration?

 As we briefly discussed earlier in this section, these factors make monitoring viscosity levels integral to your machine components’ long-term and immediate health.
 However, these aren’t the only reasons you want to monitor viscosity.

-Monitor Viscosity To Ensure Fluid Is Within Spec
+Monitor Viscosity in Filtration To Ensure Fluid Is Within Spec

 As a standard rule, fluid over or under 10% of its original viscosity should be replaced.
 At this point, the liquid is out of spec.